2m8os/Final-Project-3005---101273291/README.md

 SQL has the dml and ddl files

-Documentation has the ER diagram and the Design Schema (Project Report)
+Documentation has the ER diagram and the Design Schema (Final Project Report)